 Transitions require young children to put forth great amounts of effort, not only physically, but emotionally, socially, and cognitively, across all areas of development.

-- During transition time, children often spend much time waiting (e.g., wait until everyone has finished snack).
+- During the transition time, children often spend much time waiting (e.g., waiting until everyone has finished their snack).

 - Some children (and adults) have stressful and frustrating experiences during transitions between activities (e.g., children arguing over who took out what toys and should put them away; children not knowing where to put certain

 toys when they are done with them)